oldelpasosnowplow/DoorInterfaceControl/README.md

 I have locked it down to AD groups that match either IT or HR.
 That way only people that control the Door system can use this application.

-This door is build on MVVM model using Prism (https://github.com/PrismLibrary/Prism).
+This application is build on MVVM model using [Prism](https://github.com/PrismLibrary/Prism "Prism Library").
 It will require Prism to be added to your programming environment.

 Feel free to take the code and modify it to fit your needs.
 All I ask is give me credit and point people